robdmc/crontabs/README.md

 Crontabs is a small library that makes it simple to schedule python functions to run on a schedule.
 Crontabs was inspired by the excellent [schedule](https://github.com/dbader/schedule) library for python,

-In addition to haveing a slightly different API than the schedule module, Crontabs differes in two other significant ways.
+In addition to having a slightly different API than the schedule module, Crontabs differes in two other significant ways.

   * You do not need to provide your own event loop.